George Allen (ice hockey): Playing career

 With the Black Hawks Allen became a regular everyday player, and was fifth in team scoring in his first season.
 His best season ranking-wise with Chicago was 1940-41, when he ranked second, and third in the playoffs.
-Allen's best season production-wise was 1943-44, when he scored 41 points, good for fifth on the team, and was third in playoff scoring, as Montreal swept Chicago in the Stanley Cup final.
+Allen's best season production-wise was 1943-44, when he scored 41 points, good for fifth on the team, and was third in playoff scoring, as Montreal swept Chicago in the Stanley Cup Finals.
 Allen missed the 1944–45 NHL season due to the National War Labour Board restrictions on crossing the Canada–US border.
 He played one more year in Chicago, and ahead of the 1946-47 NHL season Allen was traded to the Montreal Canadiens, for Paul Bibeault, with both teams holding "right of recall".
 After the season, the players were returned to their original teams, but after a couple of seasons in the minors, Allen never played in the NHL again.
 Allen went on to spend one season as a playing-coach during the 1950–51 season with the Regina Capitals.